rafapetter/udacity-machine-learning-capstone/capstone-project.md

 <p align="center">
 <img src ="https://raw.githubusercontent.com/rafapetter/udacity-machine-learning-capstone/master/eda/chars_distribution.png"/>
+Figure 1 - Distribution of number of characters per question
 </p>

-We can see that the number of characters in most questions are in the range from 15 to 150.
+We can see on the Figure 1 that the number of characters in most questions are in the range from 15 to 150.
 Both training and test have a very simliar distribution.
 The test one seems to be smoother, maybe because it has a larger dataset (5 times greater than training).

 One important thing to notice is the steep cut-off at 150 characters for the training set, for most questions, while the test set slowly decreases after 150.
 And that's because, as of April 2016, Quora allows up to 150 for the question [29].

 It's also worth noting that I've truncated this histogram at 250 characters, and that the max of the distribution is at just under 1200 characters for both sets - although samples with over 220 characters are very rare.
 We can only conclude that questions greater than 150 characters are previous to April 2016.

-Let's do the same for word count.
+Let's do the same for word count on Figure 2.
 I'll be using a naive method for splitting words (splitting on spaces instead of using a serious tokenizer), although this should still give us a good idea of the distribution.

 <p align="center">
 <img src ="https://raw.githubusercontent.com/rafapetter/udacity-machine-learning-capstone/master/eda/words_distribution.png"/>
+Figure 2 - Distribution of number of words per question
 </p>

 We see a similar distribution for word count, with most questions being about 10 words long.
 It looks to me like the distribution of the training set seems more "pointy", while on the test set it is wider.
 Nevertheless, they are quite similar.

 So what are the most common words?
-Let's take a look at a word cloud.
+Let's take a look at a word cloud on Figure 3.

 <p align="center">
 <img src ="https://raw.githubusercontent.com/rafapetter/udacity-machine-learning-capstone/master/eda/word_cloud.png"/>
+Figure 3 - Word cloud
 </p>

 On the word cloud, we may conclude a few importat aspects of the dataset: